Quire Workshop

 {% figure 'fig-1' %}

-file, you will automatically see the image file, caption, credit, label, etc., when you preview that page in your browser.
+When you insert the shortcode {% figure 'fig-1' %} into a .md file, you will automatically the image that has been assigned the id fig-1 appear when you preview that page in your browser.

 Try it Yourself